MAT Exam Pattern 2023

 Register Now

-When compared with other national-level examinations like CAT, XAT and IIFT, the level of MAT is considered easy to moderate.
-With 200 questions to be solved in a span of 150 minutes, candidates have less than a minute to devote to each question.
-Thus, the real challenge here is effective time management.
-If you follow the above-mentioned suggested time limit, you will be able to complete the exam in given time and will also have time to review your paper.
-Making a note of MAT exam pattern, marking scheme, syllabus, exam dates, etc. helps one to prioritize and have a well-planned study schedule.
+Compared to other national-level examinations such as CAT, XAT, and IIFT, MAT is considered to have an easier to moderate difficulty level.
+With 200 questions to be answered in just 150 minutes, candidates have less than a minute to tackle each question.
+Therefore, effective time management poses a real challenge in this scenario.
+By adhering to the suggested time limit mentioned above, you will be able to complete the exam within the given timeframe and also have ample time for paper review.
+Taking note of MAT's exam pattern, marking scheme, syllabus, and exam dates allows you to prioritize effectively and establish a well-structured study schedule.

-For more information regarding MAT exam, you can visit the official website –https://mat.aima.in/.
+For more information regarding the MAT exam, you can visit the official website –https://mat.aima.in/.

 FAQs about MAT Exam Pattern

-1. What type of questions come in MAT exam?
+1. What type of questions come in the MAT exam?

 MAT features multiple-choice questions, from the fundamental concepts of mathematics, reasoning, English Language, and general awareness.